-A closer look at the goods market in t=1 and 2 illuminates the mechanism of the model and the trade-off the central bank faces.
+A closer look at the goods market in t = 1 and 2 illuminates the mechanism of the model and the trade-off the central bank faces.
 In particular, the central bank needs to quantify the costs and benefits of additional liquidity to determine the optimal amount of nominal aggregate liquidity provision.

-As in section 4.2.3, the aggregate demand shock η in (4.10) can be negative in t=1, as investors transfer money into t=2 for $\gamma < CIA$.
+As in section 4.2.3, the aggregate demand shock η in (4.10) can be negative in t = 1, as investors transfer money into t = 2 for $\gamma < CIA$.
 Due to the central bank intervention, however, η can also be positive.
 For $\gamma > LIQ$, the central bank increases the amount of money available for consumption purchases in the economy by $\underline{q}L$.
-Since aggregate supply is already produced at the beginning of t=1, the additional nominal funds $\underline{q}L$ cause a rise in the price of goods p_1 by $\tau \underline{q}L$.
-Given workers' fixed nominal wage ψ_1 , this price increase reduces workers' real consumption Ψ_1 and increases the amount of goods investors can buy on the goods market with money.
-Investors' total consumption C'1 is then the sum of goods bought on the goods market C_1 with initial money holdings plus the liquidity provision $\underline{q}L$ and the proceeds from the real liquidation ρZ that the central bank optimally admits.
-Crucially, once the nominal wage ψ is fixed based on the expected nominal demand such that workers expect to receive $(1-\alpha)\bar{Y}$, a liquidity provision by the central bank that exceeds workers' expectations, independently of their expectation formation mechanism, will always induce this redistribution effect and increase the amount of real funds available for investors' consumption in t=1.
+Since aggregate supply is already produced at the beginning of t = 1, the additional nominal funds $\underline{q}L$ cause a rise in the price of goods p_1 by $\tau \underline{q}L$.32 Given workers' fixed nominal wage ψ_1 , this price increase reduces workers' real consumption Ψ_1 and increases the amount of goods investors can buy on the goods market with money.
+Investors' total consumption C'1 is then the sum of goods bought

+32Using the parameters and variables of the model, the price impact can be expressed as $\tau = \alpha p_1 \rho / (W - S)$.
+To simplify the exposition of the arguments, I continue to use τ for the price impact of L. on the goods market C_1 with initial money holdings plus the liquidity provision $\underline{q}L$ and the proceeds from the real liquidation ρZ that the central bank optimally admits.
+Crucially, once the nominal wage ψ is fixed based on the expected nominal demand such that workers expect to receive $(1 - \alpha) \overline{Y}$, a liquidity provision by the central bank that exceeds workers' expectations, independently of their expectation formation mechanism, will always induce this redistribution effect and increase the amount of real funds available for investors' consumption in t = 1.